Currency and exchange facilities

 Credit cards

-Credit cards are used in banking transactions in Eritrea, and are accepted in the major Eritrean hotels.
+Credit cards are rarely used in banking transactions in Eritrea, and are accepted in

 so check in advance.